mcminis1/mr-graph/README.md

-# Graph-Flow
+# Mr. Graph

-Welcome to Graph Flow!
+Welcome to Mr. Graph!

-Graph-Flow is a python library designed to make composing graphs of sync and async functions easy!
+Mr. Graph is a python library designed to make composing graphs of sync and async functions easy!

 ## Features